Tidal phenomena in the Galactic Center: The curious case of X7

 where $\dot{M}$ is the stellar wind mass-loss rate, $V_\text{w}$ is the terminal velocity of the stellar wind, and $R$ is the distance from the star.
 By adding an additional term as a source of acceleration due to the ram pressure in our simulation, we can estimate whether stellar winds from WR stars can affect the evolution of the cloud.
 Then, the new equation of motion is given by

 where $\sigma_c$ and $m_c$ are the cross section in the direction of the net velocity vector $v_\text{w,X7}$ and mass of X7, respectively.
-Then, we simulated a simple model where the net stellar wind is pointed towards the center of mass (COM) of the cloud.
+Then, we simulated a simple model where the net stellar wind is pointed toward the center of mass of the cloud.
 The results show that the motion of the simulated cloud does not change significantly.
-Figure~\ref{fig:secondary_effects} shows the ratio of the stellar wind and the gravitational accelerations as a function of the simulation time as a dotted-dashed blue line.
+Figure~\ref{fig:secondary_effects} shows the ratio of the stellar wind and the gravitational accelerations as a function of the simulation time.
 Here it is possible to observe that this value remains roughly constant around $10^{-14}$.
 This shows that their effect is negligible during this time period.